broadinstitute/tandem-repeat-catalog/README.md

 * Truth set from [[weisburd 2023](https://www.biorxiv.org/content/10.1101/2023.05.05.539588v1)] that has now been updated to include polymorphic TR loci in 51 samples from the HPRC.

-The following commands should be run even if you only have the one catalog from step1 and did not add any other catalogs:
+The following commands should be run even if you only have the one catalog from step1 and did not add any other catalogs.
+To do this, simply remove the additional catalogs from the commmands below.

 **Commands:**
 ```